wp-plugins/thumbnail-grid/readme.txt

 3. Settings page - Settings for the Thumbnail Grid can be found under the Settings Menu

 == Changelog ==
+* =5.3
+* Grid now has a class for the page.
+This is only unique if there is only one grid on the page.
+* Add new filter to modify the title (See example on web site)
+* Fix filter for text under the title (See example on web site)
+* New param maxgridwidth.
+You can now set maxgridwidth instead (or with) width.
+This will enable grid to wrap when using aligngrid.
+* Fix post_parent__not_in
+* New param aligngrid="autocenter" - Uses jQuery to keep the grid centered for themes where centering is not working.
+* Another fix for empty settings
+* =5.2
+* Fix broken settings
+* = 5.1
+* Fix thumbnail grid with no paramaters does not display with defaults.
+* Default thumbnail (wp-includes/media/default.png) now displays for posts created without a featured image media id. * = 5.0
+* Add support for codex features that were not functional (page__in, before, after, tag_slug__and, tag_slug__in, post_parent__in, post_parent__not_in )
+* Add ability to display posts created before or after a today.
+* Add code to enable dump of query (debug_query)* = 4.0
+* Add settings & setting page for loading style sheets in header or footer - option to load compressed style sheet.

-= 1.0 =
+* = 3.1.1
-* Original Release
+* Remove nags.
-= 1.1 =
+* = 3.1
+* Another Version number change to try to get plugin back onto wordpress repository?
+* = 3.0.1 -
-* Remove extra quote after link title
+* Remove update checker
+* = 3.0.0 -
+* Added filters to plugin for Extensions.
+* New shortcodes aligngrid, gridwidth, captionheight, displaycaption and imagesize.
+* = 2.1.2 - Remove comments that (we think) wordpress is changing to <p>carriage returns.</p>
+* = 2.1.1 - Fix to style sheet
-= 1.2 =
+= 2.1 =
-* Fix incorrect thumbnail image loading
+* Fixes for height & width, minor modifications
+* Add gridwidth attribute to shortcode
 = 2.0 =
 * Add functionality that enables users to center grid.
 See instructions.
 * Add height & width attributes to shortcode for individual thumbnail grid.
-= 2.1 =
+= 1.2 =
-* Fixes for height & width, minor modifications
-* Add gridwidth attribute to shortcode
-* = 2.1.1 - Fix to style sheet
-* = 2.1.2 - Remove comments that (we think) wordpress is changing to <p>carriage returns.</p>
-* = 3.0.0 -
-* Added filters to plugin for Extensions.
-* New shortcodes aligngrid, gridwidth, captionheight, displaycaption and imagesize.
-* = 3.0.1 -
-* Remove update checker
-* = 3.1
-* Another Version number change to try to get plugin back onto wordpress repository?
+* Fix incorrect thumbnail image loading
-* = 3.1.1
+= 1.1 =
-* Remove nags.
+* Remove extra quote after link title
-* = 4.0
-* Add settings & setting page for loading style sheets in header or footer - option to load compressed style sheet.
-* = 5.0
-* Add support for codex features that were not functional (page__in, before, after, tag_slug__and, tag_slug__in, post_parent__in, post_parent__not_in )
-* Add ability to display posts created before or after a today.
-* Add code to enable dump of query (debug_query)
-* = 5.1
+= 1.0 =
-* Fix thumbnail grid with no paramaters does not display with defaults.
-* Default thumbnail (wp-includes/media/default.png) now displays for posts created without a featured image media id.
-* =5.2
+* Original Release
-* Fix broken settings

 == Arbitrary section ==